 Variable Description PBS_GPUFILE The name of the file containing the list of assigned GPUs.
-For more information about how to set up TORQUE with GPUS, see Accelerators on page 1 Accelerators in the Moab Workload Manager Manual Version Installation Guide .
+For more information about how to set up TORQUE with GPUS, see Accelerators in the Moab Workload Manager Manual Version Installation Guide .
 PBS_JOBID The job identifier assigned to the job by the batch system.
 It can be used in the stdout and stderr paths.
-TORQUE replaces pBS_JOBID with the job's jobid (for example, #PBS -o /tm-p/\$PBS_JOBID.output).
-PBS_JOBNAME The job name supplied by the user.
+TORQUE replaces $pleous pleous ple$ PBS_JOBNAME The job name supplied by the user.
 PBS_NODEFILE The name of the file contains the list of nodes assigned to the job (for parallel and cluster systems).
 PBS_QUEUE The name of the queue from which the job is executed.